Michedev/briscola-deep-q-learning/readme.md

  further tunings have been applied to the standard deep-q-learning training in two ways:
  - Enhancements to the training algorithm in order to improve performance and speed of convergence
  - Set up multiple tasks to the deep-q-nn in order to learn more general and useful features

+## Briscola match

+If you don't know what is Briscola you can find some info [here](https://en.wikipedia.org/wiki/Briscola)

+This Briscola game implementation contains an "early stop" condition since when a player reaches more than 60 points, the other one has automatically lose because it can't get more than 60 points (total of all card points is 120)

 ### State Representation
  How to represent the current state